AdrianVollmer/FluxFeed/README.md

   <a href="docs/articles-mobile-list-collage.png"><img src="docs/articles-mobile-list-collage.png" width="20%"></a>
 </p>

-The primary use case is running this program as a self-hosted Docker instance accessed locally or via VPN.
-There is currently no support for multiple users.

 > [!IMPORTANT]
 > **Disclaimer**: This was entirely vibe-coded as part of some personal
 > experimentation with this new technology.
 I know neither Rust nor more
 > than the most basic part of CSS.
 If that is a deal breaker for you, I
 > understand.

+## Features

+- Progressive Web App
+- Assign groups and tags to feeds
+- Reader mode
+- Search

+The primary use case is running this program as a self-hosted Docker instance accessed locally or via VPN.
+There is currently no support for multiple users.

 ## Demo